vendasta/api-gateway-docs/docs/Guides/Advertising/campaignStats.md

 }
 ```

-For more details on this endpoint see [List Account Stats](../../../openapi/advertising/advertising.yaml/paths/~1accountStats/get)
+For more details on this endpoint see [List Campaign Stats](../../../openapi/advertising/advertising.yaml/paths/~1campaignStats/get)
 <!--
 type: tab
 title: Example Response